angelodian/angelodian.github.io/projects/gemination.md

 - In many varieties of Italian, aspiration occurs **before the consonant’s closure** – what phoneticians call *preaspiration*.
 - In others, such as some **Calabrian** varieties, it occurs **after the closure**, producing what is known as *long-lag voice onset time (VOT)*.
-- Preaspiration tends to mark “strong” voiceless sounds, including geminates, but it can also appear in single, unlenited consonants in northern varieties such as Veneto Italian.
+- Preaspiration tends to mark “strong” voiceless sounds, including geminates, but it can also appear in single, unlenited consonants in northern varieties such as Veneto Italian (Dian et al., [2023](#ref-dian2023)).

 ---